Detecting Text Formality: A Study of Text Classification Approaches: Results

-\paragraph{Cross-lingual abilities of the models} After multilingual experiments, we conducted cross-lingual ones trying to answer the research question \textbf{Q2}.
-The results of the experiments can be observed in Table~\ref{tab:cross_lang}.
-The main conclusion that can be made from the obtained results is that cross-lingual formality detection is possible but, unfortunately, with a substantial drop, especially for underrepresented languages.
-For instance, for the mBERT model, monolingual experiments yield $83.0$ accuracy, while the model trained on all languages except English obtains $79.9$ accuracy.
-We can observe the same drop of $4-5\%$ for all models and languages.
-However, the experiments show the opportunity for such cross-lingual formality detection with room for improvement.
-The training on all languages simultaneously does not give any improvements over monolingual results as well.
+After multilingual experiments, we conducted cross-lingual ones trying to answer the research question \textbf{Q3}.
+The results of the experiments are presented in Table~\ref{tab:cross_lang}.
+The main conclusion that can be made from the obtained results is that cross-lingual formality detection is possible but, unfortunately, the same as for multilingual results, with a drop in the performance across languages.
+For all reported models, we can observe the drop of Accuracy scores in $3-5\%$.

-One language of note from the cross-lingual results in Table~\ref{tab:cross_lang} is Italian.
-The difference in accuracy between being trained on all languages and all languages but Italian is significantly smaller than the other languages we have tested for mBERT Cased and Char BiLSTM models.
-It is unclear if it is caused by the data set or the Italian language Itself.
+For the best performing models from previously discussed monolingual and multilingual results---Char BiLSTM---we can observe a significant drop in the performance in comparison to its best results.
+However, mDistilBERT demonstrates more stable performance to unseen languages in the training set.
+This model has the best cross-lingual formality transfer capability with achieving cross-lingual English Accuracy$=83.6$ (vs only $74.9$ from Char BiLSTM), Italian Accuracy$=75.1$ (vs $74.1$ from Char BiLSTM), Portuguese Accuracy$=73.8$ (vs $71.9$ from Char BiLSTM), and only for French Accuracy$=77.1$, Char BiLSTM model shows slightly better performance with Accuracy$=77.4$.

+Despite the loss in accuracy compared to the best monolingual results, the illustrated results of cross-lingual experiments again provide a positive answer to the stated question \textbf{Q3}.
+Still, the cross-lingual tests of the best performing models overcomes the monolingual baselines.
+This implies the possibility to the cross-lingual formality transfer usage to perform classification on the unseen language with satisfactory accuracy.